Tobacco Treatment Guide: For Patients and Their Families

 R = Remove cigarettes and other tobacco products from your home, car, and work.

 T = Talk with your doctor, counselor, or Tobacco Treatment Specialist about quitting.
+A tobacco treatment specialist is a healthcare provider with special training in helping people quit smoking.

 Set a quit date

-Choosing a quit date will help you reach your goal.
-If you’re ready to set a quit date right now, follow the steps below.
+• If you’re ready to set a quit date right now, follow the steps below.

 Tell your friends, family, and coworkers about your plans to quit

 Quitting smoking can be hard but having the support of your friends and family can make it easier.
-Here are some ways you can ask them for help.
+Before you try to quit, make a list of people you can call or text for support.
+This includes family and friends.
+You can also call the national toll-free Tobacco Quitline (800-QUIT NOW or 800-784-8669).

 • When you feel like smoking, ask them to help you focus on your reasons for quitting.